Bisi Bele Bath Recipe – Authentic Karnataka Style

 Using onion is optional.
 Chop them into slightly big pieces.
 You can use shallots (sambar onion) instead.

-I have used frozen peas.
+For this bisi bele bath recipe, I have used frozen peas.
 Fresh peas or any other peas variety like avarekalu (lilva) or togari kalu (fresh pigeon pea) could be used too.

 In a deep thick bottom pan, heat a tbsp of ghee (or oil).